A guide to the Ural region: Ekaterinburg and beyond

 Food to go

 Before you set off to explore the wilds, you’ll need plenty of energy.
 Luba has several suggestions for dining in Ekaterinburg: “I would recommend visiting Café-Museum Demidov.
 It has Russian cuisine and an interesting interior, with iron cast sculptures and even furniture produced at the Ural Kasli Factory.
-Kasli iron cast mouldings became world famous at the Paris Expo in 1900.
+Kasli iron cast moldings became world famous at the Paris Expo in 1900.
 Fabrika-Kukhnya offers traditional Ural dumplings and other Russian and Soviet dishes, and Georgian restaurant Khmeli-Suneli is one of the most popular places in the city now.”

 Past and present

 “There are more 30 museums in Ekaterinburg, which exhibit unique works of art, historical and cultural sites,” says Julia, “and each of them are interesting in their own way.”
-She recommends the Ural Geological Museum and Museum of the History of Jewellers and Lapidary Arts.
+She recommends the Ural Geological Museum and Museum of the History of Jewelers and Lapidary Arts.
 Luba suggests, “to see the authentic Ekaterinburg you can walk through the literary quarter… it has buildings of the 19th century converted into museums for local writers.”
 The city’s crowning glory, the Alexander Nevsky Cathedral, is located just a 30-minute stroll from our Park Inn by Radisson Ekaterinburg.

 Exploring the Urals